carlosandrade25/INDE-577-Carlos-Andrade/Supervised-Learning/Readme.md

   <img width="300" height="300" src="https://user-images.githubusercontent.com/97799358/163894955-56e474b0-c419-478a-82d8-fc8a9b074271.png">
 </p>

-If the shape of the object is rounded and has a depression at the top, is red in color, then it will be labeled as –Apple.
+If the shape of the object is rounded and has a depression at the top, is red in color, then it will be labeled as 'Apple'.
-If the shape of the object is a long curving cylinder having Green-Yellow color, then it will be labeled as –Banana.
+If the shape of the object is a long curving cylinder having Green-Yellow color, then it will be labeled as 'Banana'.

 Supervised learning is classified into two categories of algorithms: